Best Practices To Protect Against Ransomware

 • Implement an EDR solution.
 The evolution of legacy antivirus software is EDR, aka endpoint detection and response.
 EDR helps protect against common threats, such as ransomware and malware, by using AI to detect and respond to anomalies on your network.

 • Practice security awareness.
-By knowing what types of tells that ransomware attackers deploy, your employers can avoid clicking on or opening malicious attacks.
+By knowing what types of tells ransomware attackers deploy, your employers can avoid clicking on or opening files that could deploy malicious code.

 By implementing these basic security practices, your organization should be in a good position to deflect ransomware attacks.

-If you’re interested in learning more about your data’s security posture, please download our data security checklist
+If you want to learn more about your data’s security posture, please download our data security checklist

 Or, consider taking a look at how Integrity's managed security services protect organizations against ransomware.